-Sage Titanium Bicyles is a company started in 2012 by Oregon local David Rosen who felt that the never-ending flow of new carbon bikes needed a fresh injection of soul.
+Sage Titanium Bicycles is a company started in 2012 by Oregon local David Rosen who felt that the never-ending flow of new carbon bikes needed a fresh injection of soul.

 For this, he decided titanium was the material needed to give cross and trail bikes a much-deserved upgrade.